New and Potential Future Cowboys Honored by State's Newspapers

 His career numbers are off the charts as well.
 Presley had 232 receptions for 3,448-yards; 96 total tackles and 16 interceptions on defense, rushing, receiving, and returning he had a total of 52 career touchdowns.

-The other unanimous All-State first-team players that have connections to Oklahoma State include Stillwater runnng back Qwontrell Walker, Poteau defensive tackle Vaka Tuifua, and Ardmore Plainview offensive lineman Eli Russ.
+The other unanimous All-State first-team players that have connections to Oklahoma State include Stillwater running back Qwontrell Walker, Poteau defensive tackle Vaka Tuifua, and Ardmore Plainview offensive lineman Eli Russ.

 Qwontrell Walker is in clear view of Oklahoma State and they know all too well about his strength and escapability.
 This season the 5-9, 206-pound bowling ball of a back rolled for 2,018-yards on 212 carries for 9.5-yards each time he toted the rock.
 He had 33 touchdowns for Stillwater including a highlight memory 79-yard run for the lead in the State Championship Game against Bixby.
 In the narrow 40-36 loss he had 23 carries for 204-yards and two touchdowns.
 A junior, everybody has their eyes on Walker for the 2021 class.